bugthesystem/PhantomGPU/README.md

 - **ONNX Community**: For the open neural network exchange format
 - **HuggingFace**: For the transformers library and model hub
 - **Rust Community**: For the excellent ecosystem and tools
+- **MLPerf Consortium**: For providing standardized benchmarks
+- **NVIDIA Research**: For publishing detailed performance data

 ---

-**Ready to optimize your ML deployments?** ⚡
+**Ready to optimize your ML deployments with validated accuracy?** ⚡

-Try PhantomGPU today and make informed GPU decisions with confidence!
+Try PhantomGPU today and make informed GPU decisions with **production-ready precision**!